MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/ssas-import-query.md

 ## Example

-This native query creates an Employee table in the model that includes all columns from the Dimension.Employee table at the datasource.
+This native query creates an Employee table in the model that includes all columns from the Dimension.Employee table at the data source.

 ```
 = Value.NativeQuery(#"SQL/myserver;WideWorldImportersDW", "SELECT * FROM Dimension.Employee")